 - (1) Table 3-3 provides dimensional requirements that apply to all lots of each designated type.
 These requirements replace those found in Section 7.04.01. - (2) If additional lot types are proposed by a PRW applicant, comparable dimensional requirements must also be proposed.
 An applicant may also propose changes to the dimensional requirements in Table 3-3 for a particular lot type.
 The Board of County Commissioners shall decide whether to accept, modify, or reject such additional or modified dimensional requirements during the approval process. - (3) Building frontage is the percentage of the total width of a lot which is required to be building wall, measured where the front yard ends and the front of the building begins.
-For this purpose only, the width of a porte cochere may be counted as building wall even though it has no front or rear wall. - (4) Each building shall have separate walls to support all loads independently of any walls located on an adjacent lot. - (5) Each building on a Mixed-Use Building Lot, a Retail Building Lot, a Live/Work Building Lot, or a Civic Building Lot must have an entrance facing a street or public open space. - (6) Each building on a Mixed-Use Building Lot or a Retail Building Lot is required to have an awning/marquee, balcony, or colonnade/arcade in accordance with the design requirements of Section 3.01.03.EE.2.g.(8). - (7) Minimum and maximum depths of front yards are shown Table 3-3.
+For this purpose only, the width of a porte cochere may be counted as building wall even though it has no front or rear wall. - (4) Each building shall have separate walls to support all loads independently of any walls located on an adjacent lot. - (5) Each building on a Mixed-Use Building Lot, a Retail Building Lot, a Live/Work Building Lot, or a Civic Building Lot must have an entrance facing a street or public open space.
+Primary entrances for Americans with Disability Access (ADA) accessibility may be in the rear, convenient to parking. - (6) Each building on a Mixed-Use Building Lot or a Retail Building Lot is required to have an awning/marquee, balcony, or colonnade/arcade in accordance with the design requirements of Section 3.01.03.EE.2.g.(8). - (7) Minimum and maximum depths of front yards are shown Table 3-3.
 For Mixed-Use Building Lots and Retail Building Lots, a portion of the building frontage may be set back up to an additional 20 feet beyond the maximum front yard depth if this space is constructed as a courtyard or entryway that is open to the sidewalk.
 This portion may be up to 40% of the actual building frontage and may not be used for parking.